 In-office whitening offers the fastest way to whiten teeth.
 In-office whitening requires at least one visit to the dentists’ office to have the procedure performed; multiple visits may be required to reach the desired results.
 Each visit usually lasts 30-60 minutes.
 During the procedure, the whitening agent is applied directly to the teeth.
 Usually, the whitening agent is used in combination with a special light or laser which speeds up the whitening process.
 Dramatic results are often seen right away!

 At Home Whitening vs. Dentist-Supervised Teeth Whitening

-- Best Treatment Plan.
+.
 Over-the-counter whitening treatments are not designed to work for your specific needs.
-In a dentists office, Dr. Pattendien will perform a complete oral exam to determine if whitening is the best course of action for your case and what type of whitening treatment will best fix the discoloration of your teeth.
+In a dentists office, we will perform a complete oral exam to determine if whitening is the best course of action for your case and what type of whitening treatment will best fix the discoloration of your teeth.

 Schedule An Appointment